 Students should also use this procedure for elective courses which are not already pre-approved or for courses that they wish to take as a substitute for required program courses.
 Students need to get pre-approval for substitute courses as the faculty does not necessarily approve all courses which may appear to be similar to our courses as particular courses may not meet our standards.

-Master of Science in Clinical Mental Health Counseling Required Common Core Courses
+Master of Arts in School Counseling and Master of Science in Clinical Mental Health Counseling Required Common Core Courses

 (3 credits per course for a total of 30 credit hours)